Gillardo/ngx-bootstrap-datetime-popup/README.md

-# ngx-bootstrap-datetime-picker
+# ngx-bootstrap-datetime-popup
-Date and time picker using ngx-bootstrap library
+Date and time popup picker using ngx-bootstrap library

-To use the component, import the `DatetimePickerModule` via your .ts code, and add it to your modules
+To use the component, import the `DatetimePopupModule` via your .ts code, and add it to your modules

 ```
-import { DatetimePickerModule } from 'ngx-bootstrap-datetime-picker';
+import { DatetimePopupModule } from 'ngx-bootstrap-datetime-popup';
 ```

 Now add the component to your HTML.

 ```
-<datetime-picker [(value)]="myDate"></datetime-picker>
+<datetime-popup [(value)]="myDate"></datetime-popup>
 ```

 Since i dont really like the style of the ngx-bootstrap datePicker, you can override the css like any other style, here is an example, which can be found in the demo folder.